Welcome to today's edition of the Rush 24-7 podcast.

 But Geraldo is the stamp of approval of the American left, so he can say these things.

-And then he said, he doesn't know why the league doesn't provide minders, why the agents don't mentor these young men who are fatherless.
+And then he said he doesn't know why the league doesn't provide minders, why the agents don't mentor these young men who are fatherless.

 Why don't the owners provide mentors?

-What are the teams now supposed to become fathers?
+Are the teams now supposed to become fathers?

 Why aren't they mentoring these young men who are fatherless, many of them?